salama/object-machine/object/dynamic_types.md

 descriptor.

 The change that the compiler generates is the same for the static and dynamic case.
 The type descriptor of the object is changed.
-Not the Layout, or class, just the type descriptor.
+Not the Type, or class, just the type descriptor.

 ### Method signatures